 Air conditioning repairs can be a hassle, especially in the summer heat.
 But with regular maintenance and smart repair choices, you can keep your air conditioner working at peak performance.
 Ensure the power is off before removing the outdoor disconnect or accessing the condenser’s electrical panel.
 Check the contactor (relay switch) and the start/run capacitor for gunk buildup or failure.ac

 The problem can also arise when the capillary tubes of your evaporator coils are damaged.
 When these tubes vibrate during system operation, they can rub against each other and create holes.
 This can lead to hissing noises and even puddles of refrigerant around the evaporator coils.
-Air Conditioning Repair Sherman Oaks can replace the capillary tubes and prevent these issues from arising in the future.
+Air Conditioning Repair can replace the capillary tubes and prevent these issues from arising in the future.

 Over time, the evaporator coil becomes dirty as it collects dust and debris from the air that passes over it.
 This dirt reduces its efficiency and interferes with its ability to absorb heat from the air that moves over it.
 This means the air conditioner must run longer to achieve the same cooling effect as when the evaporator coil is clean.
 This results in higher utilities that can be expensive over the long term.